1999–2000 Phoenix Suns season: Regular season

-During the NBA All-Star weekend at The Arena in Oakland in Oakland, California, Kidd was selected for the 2000 NBA All-Star Game, as a member of the Western Conference All-Star team; Kidd scored 11 points along with 14 assists and 4 steals, as the Western Conference defeated the Eastern Conference, 137–126.
+During the NBA All-Star weekend at The Arena in Oakland in Oakland, California, Kidd was selected for the 2000 NBA All-Star Game, as a member of the Western Conference All-Star team.
+Kidd scored 11 points along with 14 assists and 4 steals, as the Western Conference defeated the Eastern Conference, 137–126.
 In addition, Kidd also participated in the NBA 2Ball Competition, along with Jennifer Gillom of the WNBA's Phoenix Mercury.
 Kidd was also named to the All-NBA First Team, as he and Robinson were both selected to the NBA All-Defensive Second Team, while Marion and was named to the NBA All-Rookie Second Team.
 Kidd finished in eleventh place in Most Valuable Player voting, and also finished tied in eighth place along with Robinson in Defensive Player of the Year voting; Rogers finished tied in eighth place in Most Improved Player voting, and Skiles finished tied in fifth place in Coach of the Year voting.

-In March, Kidd suffered an ankle injury and missed the final month of the regular season.
-Former All-Star and Suns guard Kevin Johnson would come out of his retirement; he had retired after the 1997–98 season.
+In March, Kidd suffered an ankle injury and missed the final month of the regular season; Gugliotta and Chapman were also both out due to season-ending injuries, and did not participate in the NBA playoffs.
+Former All-Star and Suns guard Kevin Johnson came out of his retirement to fill in the void in Kidd's absence; he had retired after the 1997–98 season.
 Johnson played in six regular season games, averaging 6.7 points and 4.0 assists per game.

-The Suns finished with the same regular season record, but did not have home-court advantage going into their Western Conference First Round match-up with the defending champion San Antonio Spurs in the 2000 NBA playoffs; still, the Suns would advance to their first conference semifinals appearance since 1995, en route to winning the series three games to one.
-The Suns lost in the Western Conference Semi-finals to new league MVP Shaquille O'Neal, Kobe Bryant and the eventual champion Los Angeles Lakers, four games to one.
-The Lakers would reach the 2000 NBA Finals to defeat the Indiana Pacers in six games.

 The Suns finished sixth in the NBA in home-game attendance, with an attendance of 773,115 at the America West Arena during the regular season.
-Following the season, Johnson retired for the second and last time, while Rex Chapman also retired due to continuing injuries, Miller was released to free agency, and Longley was traded to the New York Knicks.